sjwsl/dotfiles/README.md

 ## Customization

-Change the configuration in `dotfiles` then
+Modify the configuration in `dotfiles` then

 ```zsh
 ./bootstrap.sh